frgomes/jmx4s/README.rst

 Installation
 ------------

-Scala 2.10 and 2.11 versions are available at JCenter.
+Only Scala 2.11 version is supported.
+Binaries are available at JCenter.

 .. code-block:: scala